Elective home education

-In line with the amendments to Pupil Registration Regulations (Sept 2016), if a parent has formally requested to home educate their child or children, please complete an Off-Rolling Notification through the Digital Front Door.
-As part of this process you will asked to upload a completed Elective Home Education 1 Form (DOCX, 63.1 KB) and a copy of the parent’s letter stating their intention to home educate.
+In line with the amendments to Pupil Registration Regulations (Sept 2016), if a parent has formally requested to home educate their child or children, please complete a Notification of a deletion from Admissions Register (previously known as the ‘off rolling’ notification) through the Digital Front Door.
+As part of this process you will asked to upload a completed Elective Home Education 1 Form (DOCX, 62.9 KB) and a copy of the parent’s letter stating their intention to home educate.

 Please note that pupils can only be removed from the school roll when the school has received written confirmation from the parent of their intention to home educate.
 Pupils who have a Statement or an EHCP should not be off-rolled until authorisation has been given by the SEN team.

 For enquiries contact Elective Home Education Team on 03000 41 69 69 or email firstname.lastname@example.org.